mayconfmelo/transl/src/lib.typ

  *
  * = Options
  *
- * These are all the options and its defaults used by _min-book_:
+ * These are all the options and its defaults used:
  *
  * :transl:
 **/